 Through this guide, you will be able to find out how much down payment you need to purchase a house.
 Buying a house is a major decision in one’s life and the arrangement of a down payment has a significant impact in driving the home-buying plan.

 Paying at least a 20 percent down payment on a house will increase the probability of your mortgage approval at a decent rate.
-It will help you avoid mortgage insurance and interest but if you wish, you can still put down less than 20 percent.
+It will help you avoid mortgage insurance and interest, but you can still put down less than 20 per cent if you wish.

-Can I borrow money for a down payment to buy a house in Canada?
+Can I borrow a down payment to buy a house in Canada?